The Last Days of the Blue-Blood Harvest

 At the time Bang was doing this research in the 1950s, the standard way to test for bacterial toxins was to inject a sample into rabbits.
 It required someone to come check the rabbits’ temperatures every 30 minutes for three hours for signs of fever, which would suggest bacterial contamination.

-Under the microscope, the rabbit’s blood cells also has a tendency to clump toxin, a similarity Bang noted in his 1956 paper on horseshoe-crab blood.
+Under the microscope, the rabbit’s blood cells also had a tendency to clump around the toxin, a similarity Bang noted in his 1956 paper on horseshoe-crab blood.
 Over the next decade and a half, he and a young pathologist named Jack Levin devised a standardized way to extract LAL.
 It was not until 1977, however, that the Food and Drug Administration allowed pharmaceutical companies to replace their large colonies of rabbits with LAL kits.
 Now you simply added LAL to the tested material and flipped the vial over to see if it turned solid—much faster and more convenient.
 The LAL test still required the use of animals, but the grisly process of sticking needles into animals became hidden and outsourced to a different part of the supply chain.

 By the time Ding was looking for horseshoe crabs in Singapore, LAL had become a multimillion-dollar industry.
 One quart of horseshoe-crab blood is reportedly worth as much as $15,000.
 And the LAL kits she needed to test contamination of IVF embryos were far too expensive.
 One kit, she recalls, cost $1,000 for her in Singapore.